 A State Party may denounce the present Convention by written notification to the Secretary-General of the United Nations.
 The denunciation shall become effective one year after the date of receipt of the notification by the Secretary-General.

-Article 35 Dispute settlement between States Parties

-Any dispute between two or more States Parties with respect to the interpretation or application of the present Convention that has not been settled by negotiation may, upon agreement by the parties to the dispute, be referred to the International Court of Justice for a decision, unless another mode of dispute settlement is agreed upon by them.

-Article 36 Accessible format
+Article 35 Accessible format

 The text of the present Convention shall be made available in accessible formats.